NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 0 - 2, 4, 6 - 9

-0 = Thunderstorm—lightning and thunder.
-Wind gusts less than 25.7 m/s, and hail, if any, less than 1.9 cm diameter 1 = Heavy or severe thunderstorm—frequent intense lightning and thunder.
+0 = Thunderstorm-lightning and thunder.
+Wind gusts less than 25.7 m/s, and hail, if any, less than 1.9 cm diameter 1 = Heavy or severe thunderstorm-frequent intense lightning and thunder.
 Wind gusts greater than 25.7 m/s and hail, if any, 1.9 cm or greater diameter
  2 = Report of tornado or waterspout
- 4 = Moderate squall—sudden increase of wind speed by at least 8.2 m/s, reaching 11.3 m/s or more and lasting for at least 1 minute
+ 4 = Moderate squall-sudden increase of wind speed by at least 8.2 m/s, reaching 11.3 m/s or more and lasting for at least 1 minute
  6 = Water spout (beginning January 1984)
  7 = Funnel cloud (beginning January 1984)
  8 = Tornado (beginning January 1984)